ashdavies/talks/2023/07/06/beyond-the-mockery.md

 ![right](pedro-monkey-puppet.gif)

-^ Mocks are a tool, not a solution.

-^ What are our alternatives?
+^ So we're already using mocks, what are our alternatives?

 ---